yingrui/gluonmeson-chrome-extension/README.md

 * **Translate**: Effortlessly translate content between Chinese and English or into other specified languages.
 * **Generate Story**: Automatically create engaging narrative content for new Trello board cards.
 * **Generate Text**: Craft specific texts for various purposes, boosting your creativity and efficiency.
+* **Generate Tasking**: Generate tasking results based on the description of the trello card you are currently viewing.
 * ... and more you can define by yourself!

 ## Build or Install